manleyevangelista/xiaomi_qcom_batteryprotectionenabler/README.md

 `1` means the `/sys/class/qcom-battery/night_charging` is turned on.
 If the value is `0`, then it is off and charge limit wont work.

+## To Developers

+You may freely use this script to integrate this feature in your ROMs.
+When you do so, please don't forget to credit me.
+Thanks.